 - 1 oz.
 2% Milk (2 tbsp)

-- In the tall cup that comes with the immersion blender blend all three ingredients until thick and foamy.
+- Measure all the ingredients in a tall cup, use an immersion blender to blend all three ingredients until thick and foamy.
+An electric milk frother works too!

-- Pour immediately on to cold brew or iced coffees.
+- Pour immediately on to cold brew or iced coffee.
 Enjoy.

 If you don't have an immersion blender: